-As an employer, you also have a positive duty to take reasonable measures to eliminate discrimination, sexual harassment and victimisation as far as possible.
+As an employer, you also have a positive duty to take "reasonable and proportionate measures" to eliminate discrimination, sexual harassment and victimisation as far as possible.
 This means you must:

-- actively take reasonable precautions to prevent discrimination and sexual harassment from occurring, and
+- take positive action to prevent discrimination, sexual harassment or victimisation from occurring, and

 - put in place measures to respond to issues that do arise.

-The definition of ‘reasonable precautions’ will vary from one workplace to the next, depending on the size, resources and nature of an organisation.
-However, reasonable precautions can include:
+The definition of reasonable and proportionate measures will vary from one workplace to the next, depending on the size, resources and nature of an organisation.
+However, reasonable and proportionate measures can include:

 - equal opportunity and anti-discrimination policies: so all managers and staff are aware of their rights and responsibilities

-- induction: so all new employees information know about workplace policies and complaints procedures
+- induction: so all new employees know about workplace policies and complaints procedures

 - training and education programs: to help managers and staff identify, prevent and respond to workplace discrimination and sexual harassment

 - internal complaints procedures: to help resolve complaints of discrimination or harassment promptly, fairly and effectively

 - monitoring: so policies and complaints processes are actively followed in cases where discrimination and sexual harassment do occur.